SantanderMetGroup/climate4R/README.md

 ```

 ## Example of use
 Examples of use of the framework are given in the reference papers above.
-In the following we illustrate the main functionalities of `climate4R` with a simple example, consisting on **loading and bias correcting some EURO-CORDEX data over Europe.**
+In the following we illustrate the main functionalities of `climate4R` with a simple example, consisting on **loading and bias correcting some EURO-CORDEX data over Europe.** More details at the documents in the `man` folder (e.g. [brief introductiong to climate4R](/master/man/2018_ClimateInformatics_Gutierrez.pdf)).

 ## Citation